-5 ENFORCEMENT IN THE COURTS
+57 5 ENFORCEMENT IN THE COURTS

-- 5.1 Parties suffering loss or damage directly arising from an infringement of the section 34, 47 or 54 prohibition are entitled to commence a civil action to seek relief against the infringing undertaking.32 - 5.2 Such rights of private action shall only arise after CCCS has made a decision of infringement in respect thereof, and in the event the decision is subject to an appeal, upon expiry of the appeal period or upon determination of the appeal is brought.33 - 5.3 There is a two (2) years' limitation period for the commencement of such private actions from the time that CCCS made the decision or from the determination of the appeal, whichever is the later.24 - 5.4 The court will be bound in such proceedings by the relevant infringement decisions.35
+- 5.17.1 Parties suffering loss or damage directly arising from an infringement of the section 34, 47 or 54 prohibition are entitled to commence a civil action to seek relief against the infringing undertaking.39 - 5.27.2 Such rights of private action shall only arise after CCCS has made a decision of infringement in respect thereof, and in the event the decision is subject to an appeal, upon expiry of the appeal period or upon determination of the appeal if an appeal is brought.40 - 5.37.3 There is a two (2) years' limitation period for the commencement of such private actions from the time that CCCS made the decision or from the determination of the appeal, whichever is the later.41 - 5.47.4 The court will be bound in such proceedings by the relevant infringement decisions.42

-6 GLOSSARY
+68 GLOSSARY

 Person Includes any undertaking.
 Undertaking Refers to any person, being an individual, a body corporate, an unincorporated body of persons or any other entity, capable of carrying on commercial or economic activities relating to goods or services, as the context demands.
-Includes individuals operating as sole proprietorships, companies, firms, businesses, partnerships, cooperatives, societies, business chambers, trade associations and non-profit-making organisations.
+Includes individuals operating as sole proprietorships, companies, firms, businesses, partnerships, co-operatives, societies, business chambers, trade associations and non-profit-making organizations.

-32 Sections 86(1) of the Act.
+39 Sections 86(1) of the Act.

-33 Sections 86(2) and (3) of the Act.
+40 Sections 86(2) and (3) of the Act.